 Christmas, for many of us, is the time to remember and celebrate Jesus’ birth.
 A practical way that many of us do this is by displaying a nativity scene in our homes.
 Many people, Christian and non-Christian, have the nativity scene on display during the holiday season.
 It’s become more of a tradition than anything else.
 Let’s look at the definition.

-What is the nativity scene about?
+What is a nativity scene?

 The nativity scene is a set of figures displayed at Christmas as an artistic representation of the birth of Jesus Christ.
-Traditionally the nativity scene displays figures of the infant Jesus, his mother, Mary, and her husband, Joseph.
+Traditionally the nativity scene presents figures of the infant Jesus, his mother, Mary, and her husband, Joseph.
 Other characters from the nativity story, such as shepherds, sheep, and angels may be displayed near the manger in a barn intended to accommodate farm animals, as described in the Gospel of Luke.

 But, is that accurate?
-No. Without a doubt Christmas, and the nativity scene, has dubious origins.
+No. Without a doubt, Christmas and the nativity scene has dubious origins.